In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 This is the last detail that would characterize my ideal light coat: raglan sleeves.

-Here too, it is a choice which contributes to relaxation , and which removes the structured aspect that the shoulder of a classic coat can have.
+Here too, it is a choice which contributes to the relaxation , and which removes the structured aspect that the shoulder of a classic coat can have.

-well-made brown double-breasted coat worn with an off-white turtleneck
+well made brown double breasted coat worn with an off white turtleneck

 Or I will simply send you a link to the product.